cyclecycle/blog/posts/landing-page-creation.md

 At GroundedAI we just created <a href="https://studyrecon.ai" target="_blank">StudyRecon</a>, a search tool that generates reports on a given research topic.

-I'm documenting the flow I used to create the landing page for future reference.
+I'm documenting the flow I used here to create the landing page for future reference.

 - **Content and Messaging**
     - **Brain-dump**: Made a bunch of rough notes describing the product, features and benefits, vision, potential questions, etc.